Man the forts! 10 castles to visit

-Ready for a right royal day out over half term?
-We've rounded up 10 of the coolest castles in Leicestershire and Rutland and beyond that are open to visit.
+Ready for a right royal day out this summer?
+We've rounded up 10 of the coolest castles in Leicestershire and Rutland and beyond.
 Tiara at the ready, let's go!

 Oakham Castle, Rutland